UVARocketry/irec-groundstation_25-26/README.md

 Connect to the server, then just render the data it sends

+If you are planning on working on the ui, please see the roughdraft ui/plan.jpg file for how I (Chris wood) would like it to eventually somewhat look like.
+If you have any other ideas, just make a different plan and run it by me

 ## How to run

 open a terminal and run the commands: `cd server` and `node .` (assuming nodejs is installed on your laptop).
 Then in a browser, navigate to [localhost:3000](http://localhost:3000)